What is a Russell Group university?

 Learning and teaching

-The National Student Survey of 2016 places Queen’s joint second in the RG for student experience, while our dedication to fostering a more global student body is demonstrated by our standing as the fastest growing RG University for International Students (HESA, 2011 – 2014), and first in the RG for international students’ overall learning experience.
+Our dedication to fostering a more global student body is demonstrated by our standing as the fastest growing RG University for International Students (HESA, 2011 – 2014), and our first place ranking in the RG for international students’ overall learning experience.

 The University is the recipient of six Queen’s Anniversary Prizes for Further and Higher Education.